-Every day, millions of Americans sit down at the table to enjoy delicious meals created and distributed by CedarLane Natural Foods.
+Every day, millions of Americans sit down at the table to enjoy delicious meals created and distributed by CedarLane Natural Foods, founded by Robert Atallah with little more than his grandmother’s recipes for Mediterranean-inspired delights.
 The California company has been growing steadily since its inception in 1982.
-Fueling its growth and brand recognition are new business partnerships, for example CedarLane's launch of the CedarLane/Dr. Sears Zone brand, an exclusive line of frozen omelets, burritos, lasagna and other meals prepared according to the guidelines of the popular Zone Diet.
+Fueling its business growth and brand recognition are the health and nutrition needs of consumers.

 CedarLane's management recognized that the company's manual business processes were not efficient enough to keep pace with current and expected future growth.
 Invoices were generated by computers on an old "green screen" system but printed out on paper for routing and filing.
 It was a long, tedious process to reconcile invoices with deliveries.
 Retrieving data for reports and audits were especially time consuming, since the data had to be sorted manually from a printout of thousands of invoices.

-In early 2004, Cedarlane launched a search for a new Enterprise Resource Planning (ERP) system to streamline its business operations.
+In the early 2000s, CedarLane launched a search for a new Enterprise Resource Planning (ERP) system to streamline its business operations.

 CedarLane's Baroco had many years of experience with Microsoft Windows-based systems, so he was familiar with both the benefits and the shortcomings.
 But Linux was fairly new in 2004, and Baroco was open-minded about the advantages of a solution based in open source.